Heat Pump Installation Cost UK 2026: What’s Included and Hidden Costs to Watch For

-Average Cost of Heat Pump and Installation in the UK
+Average Cost of Heat Pump and Installation in the UK in 2026

 However, if you apply the Boiler Upgrade Scheme (BUS), which is a government grant, you can subtract £7,500 from eligible quotes, bringing many ASHP (air-source heat pumps) installs into the £500–£7,500 range, and some GSHPs (ground-source heat pumps) to the low-twenties.
 Another incentive is the 0% VAT rate, running until 2027, which helps lower upfront costs further.

-What’s Typically Included in a Standard Heat Pump Installation
+What’s Typically Included in a Standard Heat Pump Installation Package

-A standard heat pump installation package usually covers the essentials to get your system up and running.
+It usually covers the essentials to get your system up and running.
 This starts with the supply of the unit itself, which is most commonly an air-to-water model to UK households.
 Basic labour, wiring, and pipework are included to connect everything.

 Before installation, a heat-loss survey is conducted to assess the property’s efficiency, followed by a tailored system design and commissioning to verify that your unit’s performance meets the required standards.